umbraco/UmbracoDocs/Extending/Property-Editors/package-manifest.md

 * `defaultConfig` Provides a collection of default configuration values, in cases the property editor is not configured or is used a parameter editor, which doesnt allow configuration.
 The object is a key/value collection and must match the `prevalues` fields keys.

 ### Editor
-`editor` Besides setting a view, the editor can also contain additinal information.
+`editor` Besides setting a view, the editor can also contain additional information.

     editor: {
         view: "~/App_Plugins/SirTrevor/view.html",